MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

 :::image type="content" source="media/microsoft-edge-enterprise-sync-configure-and-troubleshoot/sync-crypto-error-new.png" alt-text="Cryptographer error.":::

-1. Restart Edge and navigate to *edge://sync-internals* and check the “**AAD Account Key Status**” section
+1. Restart Microsoft Edge and navigate to *edge://sync-internals* and check the “**AAD Account Key Status**” section
    - "Success" in "Last MIP Result": the cryptographer error means server data might be encrypted with a lost key.
 Data reset is needed to resume sync.
    - "No permissions" in "Last MIP Result": It is possibly caused by an Azure AD change or tenant subscription changes.
 Data reset is needed to resume sync.
    - Other errors may mean server configuration issues.